CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 1. On the **Review + create** tab of the **Create storage account** page, select **Create**.

 ### Task 2: Prepare protection of a Hyper-V virtual machine

+In this task, you will add a Hyper-V site to your Recovery Services vault and install the Azure Site Recovery Provider on the Hyper-V host.
+This will enable the replication of Hyper-V VMs to Azure.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, use the **Search resources, services, and docs** text box in the toolbar to search for and select **Recovery Services vaults**, and on the **Recovery Services vaults** page, select the **az801l05a-rsvault** entry.
 1. On the **az801l05a-rsvault** page, on the right side under **Overview (1)**, in the **Site Recovery** section, select **Getting started (2)** .